cubuspl42/KotlinMultiplatformJvmJsTemplate/README.md

 ```

 Follow the hints in the `Recommended repository setup` section of the generated `README.md` file to configure the created repository reasonably.
 You may consider removing that section later.

+## Licence

+The `LICENSE` file describes the license of the template itself.
+After generating your project, consider adding a `LICENSE` file (or similar) describing the license you chose for your project.